release-engineering/iib/README.md

 [spec.relatedImages](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.3/html-single/operators/index#olm-enabling-operator-for-restricted-network_osdk-generating-csvs).
 See the different
 [pull specifications](https://github.com/containerbuildsystem/operator-manifest#pull-specifications)
 to which this process applies to.
+There are also a variety of customizations that can be made to the bundle.
+See the `iib_organization_customizations` configuration option for more details.

 ## Messaging